YixuanSeanZhou/math_honor_project/README.md

 #### TODO

-    - Update python code to calculate coef moment matrix, and use that to perform compare coeff and form the linear system.
+    - Understand multi-variate basis for Chebychevs's.

 #### DONE

     - The writing for Preliminaries - Notations and Definiations sections is done.
 And it is ready for a review.
         - Note: I didn't proof read, so might be typos and misspellings and etc.

+    - Update python code to calculate coef moment matrix, and use that to perform compare coeff and form the linear system.

 #### HELP NEEDED